2021 Portuguese local elections

 Local elections in Portugal were held on 26 September 2021.
-The election consisted of three separate elections in the 308 Portuguese municipalities: the election for the Municipal Chamber (the executive branch of the municipality), whose winner is elected mayor; another election for the Municipal Assembly (the deliberative branch of the municipality); and an election for the Parish Assembly (the deliberative branch of the lower-level parish), whose winner is elected parish president.
+The election consisted of three separate elections in the 308 Portuguese municipalities: the election for the Municipal Chamber (the executive branch of the municipality); another election for the Municipal Assembly (the deliberative branch of the municipality); and an election for the Parish Assembly (the deliberative branch of the lower-level parish), whose winner is elected parish president.
 This last one was held separately in the more than 3,000 parishes around the country.
+In the 2021 election, 12.3 percent of incumbent mayors, 38 to be precise, were barred from running for another term: 23 from the PS, 11 from the PSD, 3 from CDU and one from the CDS–PP.

 The elections happened during the ongoing COVID-19 pandemic in Portugal.
 Because of that, there was a proposal by the Social Democratic Party to postpone the elections for two months and hold the election between 22 November and 14 December 2021.
 This proposal was rejected by Parliament and the election was to be held in the normal period set by the election law, between 22 September and 14 October.
 On 1 July 2021, the government announced the election date for 26 September 2021.

 The Socialist Party (PS) retained their status as the largest party in local councils, but lost a lot of votes across the country and especially in some big urban centers.
 The PS lost Coimbra, Funchal and Barcelos to the PSD, and suffered a massive upset in Lisbon, where the PS incumbent mayor Fernando Medina was defeated by the PSD/CDS coalition candidate Carlos Moedas.
 The PS losses across the country and the upset defeat in Lisbon were labeled as a "yellow card" to António Costa's government.

 Despite not winning the most cities in the country as a whole, the Social Democrats (PSD) were considered the big winners of the elections by winning several cities from the Socialists, narrowing the gap nationwide between them and the PS, and for winning back several urban centers, mainly the upset victory in Lisbon.
 The party also performed very well in the South, gaining ground in the Alentejo region by winning four cities in Évora district and winning Portalegre from an Independent.
 In the Azores and Madeira regions, the party also made gains but lost some cities like Batalha and Guarda to independent movements.
 With these results, Rui Rio's position in the PSD leadership was strengthened.